stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-The memory types and heaps are enumerated from the two arrays in the descriptor by a factory method:
+The memory types and heaps are enumerated from the two arrays in the structure by the following factory method:

 ```java
 public static MemoryType[] enumerate(VkPhysicalDeviceMemoryProperties props) {